aws-powertools/powertools-lambda-layer-cdk/API.md

 ### LambdaPowertoolsLayer <a name="cdk-aws-lambda-powertools-layer.LambdaPowertoolsLayer" id="cdkawslambdapowertoolslayerlambdapowertoolslayer"></a>

-Defines a new Lambda Layer with Powertools for python library.
+Defines a new Lambda Layer containing Powertools for AWS Lambda.

 #### Initializers <a name="cdk-aws-lambda-powertools-layer.LambdaPowertoolsLayer.Initializer" id="cdkawslambdapowertoolslayerlambdapowertoolslayerinitializer"></a>